xakpc/TelegramFileServer/README.md

 Telegram Cloud apparently could provide unlimited storage.

-This Proof of Concept is a simple REST-based file server that uses Telegram Cloud as storage.
+This Proof of Concept is a simple REST-based file server that uses Telegram Bot (and maybe Cloud) as storage.

 ## How to use